• Friday, March 24, 2023

 The Fellowship Program is open to all lawyers who are members of the RPPTL Section and have been admitted to the bar for fewer than 12 years.
 This Program will award a maximum of four Fellowships per year.
 Applicants should be able to demonstrate that a substantial portion of their practice is focused in the area of Real Property, Probate or Trust law.

-At the end of the Fellowship term, we are confident all Fellows will find the Program helped enhance their development, both personally and professionally.
+At the end of the Fellowship term, we are confident all Fellows will find that the Program helped enhance his or her development, both personally and professionally.
 We also sincerely hope that all Fellows continue to be actively involved in the RPPTL Section committees and work towards becoming a member of the Executive Council.

-The deadline to submit an application is April 21, 2023.
-The application form can be downloaded here.
-Information regarding the application process can be obtained by contacting co-chairs, Christopher A. Sajdera (cas@saj-law.com) and Angela Santos (asantos@duanemorris.com), or co-vice chairs Bridget Friedman (bfriedman@ff-attorneys.com) and Terrence Harvey (terrence@ezellfirmpa.com).
+The deadline to submit an application will be in April of 2024.
+Further information will be provided once the deadline gets closer.
+For reference, last years' application form can be downloaded here.
+Information regarding the application process can be obtained by contacting either of the Fellows co-chairs or co-vice chairs.

 Completed applications should be submitted to: DKellogg@floridabar.org.